Deadly defect found in another version of Takata airbags

+The recently discovered malfunction is different than the defect that led to at least 24 deaths and hundreds of injuries worldwide, though the result, like the earlier issue, leads to air bags that can explode and hurl shrapnel, killing or injuring people.

+Takata is adding about 1.4 million front driver inflators to recalls in the U.S., according to government documents posted Wednesday.

-DETROIT (AP) — BMW is telling owners of some older 3-series cars to stop driving them after another recall of dangerous Takata airbag inflators.
+BMW is warning owners of some older 3-series cars to stop driving them.

 A driver in Australia was killed by an airbag malfunction, while another Australian and a driver in Cyprus were injured, according to government documents.

-The recently discovered malfunction is different than the defect that led to at least 24 deaths and hundreds of injuries worldwide, though the result, like the earlier issue, also results in airbags that can explode and hurl shrapnel, killing or injuring people.
-The company is adding about 1.4 million front driver inflators to recalls in the U.S., according to government documents posted Wednesday.

-Included are more than 116,000 BMW 3-Series cars from the 1999 to 2001 model years.
+Included in the recall Wednesday are more than 116,000 BMW 3-Series cars from the 1999 to 2001 model years.
 About 8,000 definitely have faulty inflators and should be parked, BMW said.
 The rest can still be driven.

 In addition, certain Audi, Honda, Toyota and Mitsubishi vehicles made from 1995 to 2000 also are being recalled, but information on which models was not available Wednesday.

-Note: This story has been corrected to clarify that only about 8,000 of the recalled BMW vehicles should not be driven